wikimedia/operations-puppet/modules/package_builder/README.md

     DIST=jessie pdebuild

-Feel free to change jessie for the distribution of your choice.
+Feel free to change jessie for the distribution of your choice from the ones above

 Architectures
 =============

 ARCH=amd64, or ARCH=i386 is supported if you feel like building for different architecture versions.
+There is no support for other architectures

 Debugging
 =========